w3c/equity-cg/README.md

 ## To Do

+- Collect definitions of equity
-- Currently working on defining equity for proposed use in the W3C work
+- Define equity for proposed use in W3C work
+- Collect equity framework/assessment examples
+- Collect guidance and training on equity
-- Evolve the Accessibility Maturity Model for equity
+- Evolve the Accessibility Maturity Model for Equity
-- Draft guidance & training on equity

 ## Draft Working Agreements